polyquantique/Neurolibre-Photon-Number-Classification/paper.md

 :::{figure} content/Sections/Figures/circuit.pdf
 :label: circuit
 Circuit diagram of a typical transition-edge sensor detection scheme.
-The circuit can change slightly from one implementation to the other, the illustrated circuit is based on Ref.~\cite{moraisPreciselyDeterminingPhotonnumber2022a}.
+The circuit can change slightly from one implementation to the other, the illustrated circuit is based on Ref.[@moraisPreciselyDeterminingPhotonnumber2022a].
 The superconducting phase transition of the TES is illustrated through the sharp variation of resistance as a function of temperature, giving the TES extremely sensitive energy resolution [@thekkadathPreparingCharacterizingQuantum2020b]..
 :::

 :::{figure} content/Sections/Figures/EXtraces.png
 :label: EXtraces
-Example of multiple voltage outputs measured by an oscilloscope to construct a dataset $\mathbf{X}$ with $u=1\,024$ raw TES traces of size $t=100$.
+Example of multiple voltage outputs measured by an oscilloscope to construct a dataset with $u=1024$ raw TES traces of size $t=100$.
 :::

 :::{figure} content/Sections/Figures/EXdensity.pdf